 - B. Saddles for one division and trophies for another division are NOT comparable. - C. All Around awards are to be given to the contestants compiling the greatest number of points in two or more events.
-Should all contestants in any given division only place in one event, but have competed in two or more, the contestant with the most points will be the all-around. - 1.
-All Around Awards are determined on the basis of championship placing points in the National events offered at the rodeo. - 2.
-The number of placings at each rodeo is determined by the Rodeo Classification Table. - 3.
+Should all contestants in any given division only place in one event, but have competed in two or more, the contestant with the most points will be the all-around. - All Around Awards are determined on the basis of championship placing points in the National events offered at the rodeo. - The number of placings at each rodeo is determined by the Rodeo Classification Table. - 3.
 Should a tie for an All Around award exist, the winner shall be determined by taking:

-10% of all 1st place points 9% of all 2nd place points 8% of all 3rd place points 7% of all 4th place points 6% of all 5th place points 5% of all 6th place points
+10% of all 1st place points

+9% of all 2nd place points

-4% of all 7th place points
+8% of all 3rd place points